rust-lang/book/second-edition/src/ch14-00-more-about-cargo.md

 # More about Cargo and Crates.io

-So far we've used only the most basic features of Cargo to build, run, and test our code, but it can do a lot more.
-Here we'll go over some of its other, more advanced features to show you how to:
+So far we’ve used only the most basic features of Cargo to build, run, and test our code, but it can do a lot more.
+Here we’ll go over some of its other, more advanced features to show you how to:

 * Customize your build through release profiles